Medicare What's Buzzing

 Of concern, if finalized, the proposed rules would also give insurance agents more leeway to approach prospective customers and sign them up for a Medicare Advantage plan after an “educational” meeting.
 Worse still, they would give third parties selling Medicare Advantage plans more leeway to use images of a Medicare card in their marketing materials; they would no longer need CMS approval.

 Perhaps most unconscionable, CMS proposes to free agents and brokers from including in their sales material information about the independent unbiased free counseling people can get from State Health Insurance Assistance Programs (SHIPs).
 Right now, they must include this information.
+It’s not clear what’s motivating the administration to keep people from getting unbiased information.

 Of note, the proposed rules also would eliminate the requirement that Medicare Advantage plans notify their enrollees mid-year about unused “extra” benefits.
 And, the proposed rules add no additional protections for people from Medicare Advantage insurers’ inappropriate use of prior authorization protocols.